andrewhlu/spl/README.md

 - Decide on overhead wired vs in-ground vehicle detection sensor
 - Research and decide if solar power is an option

+## 10/7 Meeting
+Confirmed with Yoga:
+- wired devices are not accepted in parking lot
+- cannot get a Parkjapa sensor from TPS

+Suggested research topics:
+- wireless transceiving device suited for average parking lot dimension
+- low power consumption processor

+Suggested device aspects:
+- should last for at least 5 years

 <!-- Don't edit anything below this line! -->

 <style>